byteball/ocore/README.md

 #### conf.storage

 Storage backend -- mysql or sqlite, the default is sqlite.
 If sqlite, the database files are stored in the app data folder.
-If mysql, you need to also set connection params, e.g. in conf.json in the app data folder:
+If mysql, you need to also initialize the database with [byteball.sql](byteball.sql) and set connection params, e.g. in conf.json in the app data folder:

 ```json
 {